Noether currents in theories with higher derivatives and theories with differential field transformation in action

 We show, that for the cases considered in \ref{FirstOrderChangeSubsection} and \ref{ScalarTensorChangeSubsection} there exists a special way to fix this ambiguity.
 The resulting current is identical to that of the original theory modulo the original equations of motions.
 If the original current was vector density, and certain conditions are imposed on the transformation formula, then the new current appears to be vector density too.
 In the section \ref{Applications} these general results are applied to specific models: mimetic and disformal theories\cite{DisformalBekenstein, DisformalMimDeruelleRua} gravities, Regge-Teitelboim theory and also their Lagrange multiplier reformulations.
+Physical quantities such as total mass, angular momentum are discussed in this context.
+Moreover, we apply corrected conservation laws to the well-known derivation of Iyer-Wald entropy and argue that if the change of variables contain scalar fields, there will be no new contributions to the BH entropy compared to the original theory.
+For example, in mimetic gravity the Iyer-Wald entropy for black holes can be computed by using the same Komar 2-form.
+Finally, the end of this section is devoted to discussion of how corrected superpotentials can be used to derive integral constraints on Sachs-Wolfe effect in theories with change.
 Finally, in the section \ref{Conclusion} we briefly conclude and propose directions for the further investigation.